jlesage/docker-crashplan/README.md

   1. Setting the `CRASHPLAN_SRV_MAX_MEM` environment variable.
 See the [Environment Variables](#environment-variables) section for more details.
   2. Using the [solution provided by CrashPlan] from its support site.

+### Inotify's Watch Limit

+If CrashPlan exceeds inotify's max watch limit, real-time file watching cannot work properly and the inotify watch limit needs to be increased on the **host**.

+For more details, see the CrashPlan's [Linux real-time file watching errors] article.

 ### Connection Between Computers